Partnerships and Collaboration with External Organizations

 Formed in 2005, TIP has served as a collaborative, CEO-led forum for the tire industry to approach sustainability through a science-driven agenda.
 Every year the CEOs of member companies meet to review progress and set a forward-looking agenda for new and continuing work on a two-year cycle.
 Historically focused on research, in 2022, the CEOs of TIP member companies approved a broadening of the organization’s mission to incorporate sustainability issues relevant to the industry across the Environmental, Social and Governance (ESG) spectrum, consistent with TIP’s Tire Sector SDG Roadmap.
 This renewed mission is accompanied by organizational changes, whereby TIP expands its activities beyond research to include action, engagement, and communication.

-Since its foundation in 2005, the Group has played a central role in the TIP’s evolution.
+Since its foundation in 2005, the Group has played a central role in TIP’s evolution.
 The Group has been a leader within TIP as a Co-Chair company and was instrumental in driving the evolution towards a broader and more action-oriented focus.
 Experts from the Group contribute valuable input and energy across all working groups and taskforces, including a new taskforce to research and promote mitigation actions in response to Tire and Road Wear Particles (TRWP).
 Whether the issue is TRWP, End of Life Tires (ELT), or Key ESG Performance Indicators, a TIP agenda built on research, action and engagement, and communication will help lead to faster solutions and foster co-creation within the industry and society.

 The examples of TIP achievement are;

 • Two-part study focused on the Seine watershed (France) concluded that most TRWP is deposited on roadside soil, whilst around 18% of TRWP can be removed from the road surface as runoff and reach surface waters.
-It is expected that more than 60% of the TRWP that reaches surface waters is transported to wastewater treatment.
+It is expected that more than 60% of the TRWP which reaches surface waters is transported to wastewater treatment.
 The study suggests that 2-5% of TRWP is expected to travel as far as the estuary.

 “Understanding TRWP in the environment”